chennnL/robotic_Car/ultrasonic_accelerometer/README.md

 ## Objective

-The goal of this project is to use the ultrasonic sensor as a form of obstacle detection to aid the robotic car as it traverses through a maze.
+The goal of the ultrasonic sensor is to aid the robotic car as it traverses through a maze using object detection.
 The sensor will constantly shoot out 10 microsecond pulses at an interval of 60 milliseconds; the duration of those pulses will be stored and used to calculate the distance.

 # Accelerometer

+Accelerometer: MPU6050

+The user manual for this sensor can be found here: https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Datasheet1.pdf

+## Objective

+The goal of the accelerometer is to measure the x, y, and z axes of the robotic car as it traverses through the maze.

-## Authors
+### Authors
 1. Lim Wei, Jourdan			[2102516]
 2. Nasruddine Louahemmsabah 	[2100835]
 3. Perpetua Sorubha Raj 		[2101771]

-## License
+### License
 [MIT](https://choosealicense.com/licenses/mit/)